-In this paper, we propose an improved visual hull rendering method to solve the bottom and concave problem.
-The method takes advantage of a new image acquiring platform, which involves a planar glass and a planar mirror.
-Utilizing this simple and efficient platform, we can easily obtain images of the target object and its bottom at the same time; images of the concave surface are also available.
-These images can be used as reference images of the Image-Based Visual Hull method [4] after simple transformations.
-With our improved algorithm, photo-realistic rendering result of the object from arbitrary viewpoint can be produced.
+and efficient platform, we can easily obtain images of the target object and its bottom at the same time; images of the concave surface are also available.
+These images could be used as reference images of the Image-Based Visual Hull method [Matusik et al. 2000] after simple transformations.
+With our improved algorithm, photo-realistic rendering result of the object from arbitrary viewpoint could be produced.
 The bottom and concave surface could be well approximated.

-The related research works on visual hulls are briefly

-reviewed in section II.
-In section III, we describe our new image acquiring platform in detail.
-The bottom rendering method in Section IV shows how virtual cameras can be used to reconstruct the object bottom; and the method of concave surface approximation is followed in section V. Finally, some experimental results are given in section VI, followed by the summary in the section VII.
+The related research works on visual hulls are briefly reviewed in section 2.
+In section 3, we describe our new image acquiring platform in detail.
+The bottom rendering method in Section 4 shows how virtual cameras can be used to reconstruct the object bottom; and the method of concave surface approximation is followed in section 5.
+Finally, some experimental results are given in section 6, followed by the summary in the section 7.

-II.
-VISUAL HULL RECONSTRUCTION METHODS
+2. VISUAL HULL RECONSTRUCTION METHODS